RequirementEngineering/ch-re-al169837-Gustavo-Mendoza/VoucherControl.md

 ## Introduction
   The place where I work we have a voucher system also we want to improve reducing the paper to have a better control and managment.
-It make a inventory where all the voucher storage into a DataBase with that in mind could be more faster to find a especific voucher, without searching in all the papers that we have.
+It make a inventory where all the voucher storage into a DataBase with that in mind could be more faster to find a especific voucher without searching in all the papers that we have.
 ## Purpose
   This project is based on a paper problem where the records that are carried out on paper, it is very easy to lose these records or fill them in an erroneous way, so create a web page where the vouchers are registered and accommodate a simple form and by date where it will maintain an order and better management of internal control and of the borrowed objects.
 ## Scope